AroosaIjaz/AroosaIjaz.github.io/_portfolio/panic.md

 Do you always loose or change a part of yourself?

-Can one go through these without lossing diginity and self-respect?
+Can one go through these without losing dignity and self-respect?

 There doesn't seem to be any agreed-upon code of conduct for the victim or the spectators.